donovanmchenry/productiv/README.md

-# stickywall
+# productiv
-This is a very simple project where you attach sticky notes to a wall.
+"productiv" is a task management application designed to help users organize and complete their daily activities efficiently.
+It utilizes RPG gaming elements with a clean layout to motivate users to get through their daily tasks and long term goals.